Insurance Claims Definition and Help with Your Claim

 Insurance Claims Process Overview

-Start off your understanding by learning the meaning behind important aspects of your claim such as what is a deductible, what is your deductible amount, whether it applies to your loss (sometimes a deductible is waived), and what is your actual loss.
+Start off your understanding by learning the meaning behind important aspects of your claim such as what is a deductible, what is your deductible amount, whether it applies to your loss, and what is your actual loss.

 If you are trying to find your insurance's basic coverage description, look for the declaration page of your insurance policy to find this information.